-Description The property comprises a converted top floor flat within a three storey block.
-Accommodation Top Floor: Entrance hall, two bedrooms, living room, dining room and shower room with wc.
-Gross internal floor area (m2) 61m2 or thereby.
-Neighbourhood and location The subjects are situated within an established residential area where neighbouring area where neighbouring properties are of a similar age and type.
+Description The property comprises a purpose built third floor flat within a four storey and basement block.
+Accommodation Third Floor: Entrance hall, living room, two bedrooms, kitchen/dining room and bathroom with wc.
+Gross internal floor area (m2) 106m2 or thereby.
+Neighbourhood and location The subjects are situated within an established residential area where neighbouring properties are of a similar age and type.
 Adequate amenities can be found nearby.
-Age Originally constructed 1890 and converted at a later date.
-Weather Dry and clear.
+Age 1890 or thereby.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Masonry with clay pots.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and laid in slate incorporating flat roof sections.

-Roofing including roof space Access to the roof void is afforded via a hatch located within the shower room, however, no access was gained at the time of inspection as there was the toilet and wash hand basin below preventing safe access.
+Roofing including roof space No access was afforded into any roof void areas.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Parapet guttering and cast iron gutters downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Cast iron gutters and downpipes.
+Marin Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of stone construction pointed externally.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery Internal and external deers were around and aloned where Willdows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows throughout are of timber sash and case single glazed type.
+The windows throughout are of replacement UPVC double type.
 There is a front access door.
 External decorations Visually inspected.
 Painted finishes noted.
-Conservatories / porches Visually inspected. p Not applicable.
+Conservatories / porches Visually inspected.
 Not applicable.
-Communal areas Circulation areas visually inspected Communal areas Circulation areas visually inspected.
+Communal areas Circulation areas visually inspected.
 Communal stairwell accessed via an entryphone system.
 Garages and permanent outbuildings Visually inspected.
-Garages and permanent outbuildings Visually inspected.
 Not applicable.
-Garages and permanent outbuildings Garages and permanent outbuildings Outside areas and boundaries
+Outside areas and boundaries Visually inspected Outside areas and boundaries Visually inspected.
+There are shared grounds to the rear bounded by a mixture of Outside areas and boundaries Visually inspected.
+There are shared grounds to the rear bounded by a mixture of boundaries.
+There are shared grounds to the rear bounded by a mixture of boundaries.
+Outside areas and boundaries Ceilings There are shared grounds to the rear bounded by a mixture of